ritty65/cashu.mecustomized/README.md

 6. Creators claim the tokens as they arrive, unlocking them when the timelock expires.

+### P2PK Keys & Locked Tokens

+Fundstr lets you lock Cashu tokens to any SEC-compressed public key.
+A creator can either generate a key locally or import the secret from an existing Nostr account.

+- **Generate a key** – use `useP2PKStore.generateKeypair()` to create a new P2PK keypair saved in local storage.
+No Nostr account is required.
+- **Import a Nostr key** – call `useP2PKStore.importNsec()` and paste your `nsec` to load the matching 66‑character pubkey.

+Tokens can then be **locked** to the pubkey via Cashu's P2PK mechanism.
+To spend the locked tokens, the owner proves knowledge of the corresponding private key when calling `claimLockedToken`.
+If the key only exists locally, you can use these features without registering a Nostr account.

 ## Roadmap & Future Ideas

 - Advanced creator discovery with search, filters and Nostr recommendations